Rubama-lisa/rubama.github.io/index.md

 *   Agent.

-To do registration users must be filled those required information otherwise a user can not be a valid user.
+To do registration users must be filled those **Required Information** otherwise a user can not be a valid user.
 Also, do not have the right to access the system.

-**BASIC INFORMATION**
+##**BASIC INFORMATION**

 **The first field of registration is Seller name:** This text field receives only string data type.